Public Accounting vs Private Accounting: What’s the Difference?

 As you move towards partnership, you’ll acquire important skill in how to deal with difficult clients and getting the information you need at the same time.

 Good Sales Skills.
 This is people skill at the next level.
-Crucial if you aspire to become a partner or own your CPA firm.
-You need to solicit business for your firm and good sales and marketing skill (and keeping your professionalism at the same time) is a very important skill.
+Crucial if you aspire to become a partner or launch your own CPA firm.
+You need to solicit business for your firm and good sales and marketing skill (while keeping your professionalism at the same time) is critical for your career development.

 For public accounting, you experience: